 Snuff is any powder prepared for sniffing – the main use of the term being for powdered tobacco.

-Snuff taking was first documented in the late 1400’s but had very mixed reception.
+Snuff-taking was first documented in the late 1400s but had very mixed reception.
+Snuff was introduced to Britain from France in the early 1600s.
 It became established in England during the reign of Charles II (1630 -1685) when it became acceptable for even ladies to take it.
-By the 1700’s, snuff was the approved tobacco product favoured by the nobility
+As with many things made popular before the advancement of modern medicine, it was believed and hoped that snuff would cure all manner of ailments.
+By the 1700s, snuff was the approved tobacco product favoured by the nobility

-The snuff mull (a specific type of snuff box) is peculiarly Scottish and particularly fashioned of horn with a metal lid.
+The snuff mull - a specific type of snuff box - is a Scottish example that is particularly fashioned of horn with a metal lid.

-The main feature of a snuff box/mull is that it must be airtight with a flat lid – if the lid bulges, it contains unwanted air!
+The main feature of a snuff box/mull is that it must be airtight with a flat lid – if the lid bulges, it means the item contains unwanted air.

 Jewellery boxes are receptacles with the specific function of holding items of jewellery.
 Such items are also referred to as jewellery caskets.